acts-project/acts/docs/howto/run_ckf_tracking.rst

 The digitization of the truth hits must also be configured.
 Since the command-line configuration of this step can get unwieldy, an example json configuration file for the smearing digitizer is provided with the source code.
+The detector volumes and layers used in the space point maker are also configured using another example json file in the source code.

 .. code-block:: console